Shows for Someday #1: REMAINS TO BE SEEN by Howard Lindsay & Russel Crouse

 PART I: BACKGROUND and PRE-PRODUCTION

-ABOUT THE AUTHORS: Little remembered with most of their corpus rarely-produced today, Lindsay and Crouse were playwrights, producers, and performers of near-terrifying eminence during their lifetimes.
+ABOUT THE AUTHORS: Little remembered with most of their corpus rarely-produced today, Lindsay and Crouse were among the most preeminent Broadway writers of their era.
+They also enjoyed significant success as producers and performers.
 As critically acclaimed award winners who also enjoyed record setting commercial success, their plays included State of the Union (Pulitzer Prize) and Life With Father (still Broadway’s longest-running non-musical play).
 They wrote four musicals for Ethel Merman: Anything Goes, Red Hot and Blue, Happy Hunting, and Call Me Madam (which was running when Remains To Be Seen opened…and closed).
-Their most-produced works are The Sound of Music (producers and librettists) and Arsenic and Old Lace (producers and ghostwriters).
+Their most-produced works in the 21st century are the aforementioned Anything Goes, The Sound of Music (producers and librettists), and Arsenic and Old Lace (producers and ghostwriters).

 SYNOPSIS: There are two stories in Remains To Be Seen: a comic romance between Jody Revere, a jiggly jazz band singer, and Waldo Walton, a virginal apartment house manager/would-be drummer; and a whodunit involving the twice-killed corpse of Travis Revercombe, a hypocritical millionaire guardian of public morals who privately enjoys his pornography and his lady paramours.

-As both a spoof and loving homage to its genre, surrounding the story we find instantly recognizable supporting characters common to vintage thrillers: bungling policemen as well as tough cops out of a B movie, a mad doctor, a fanatical scorned mistress, an enigmatic Japanese houseman, a staid lawyer who tries to “get with it” and twists on the old conventions like a medical examiner more interested in the fights on TV than the body he is duty-bound to examine, and undertakers from two different firms competing to land the job of a potentially expensive funeral.
+As a spoof and loving homage to the whodunit genre, surrounding the story we find instantly recognizable supporting characters common to vintage thrillers: bungling policemen as well as tough cops out of a B movie, a mad doctor, a fanatical scorned mistress, an enigmatic Japanese houseman, a staid lawyer who tries to “get with it.”
+There are twists on the old conventions like a medical examiner more interested in the fights on TV than the corpse he is duty-bound to examine, and undertakers from two different firms competing to land a prominent and expensive funeral.

 Suspenseful story conventions are in there too: sliding walls and screams on a darkened stage.
 The chills start right at the top where the room is black except for a TV screen, and we sense a murky figure creeping across the stage.

-None of the characters who knew Mr. Revercombe liked him much, and as we try to solve the mystery of who stabbed him after he died, the story takes in murder, suicide, and shooting alongside side-splitting laughs.
+None of the characters who knew Mr. Revercombe liked him much, and as the characters try to solve the mystery of who murdered him and who stabbed him after he was killed, the story takes in murder, suicide, and shooting alongside side-splitting laughs.

 As they had done with Arsenic and Old Lace, Lindsay and Crouse mined the humorous side of homicide for Remains To Be Seen, working to create that rara avis of the theatre, a comedy whodunit.